calamitymandy/42_CPPs/README.md

 Output "Destructor called" for the temporary.

 Why this order: temporaries are created for right-hand expressions and are destroyed after the full-expression (after the assignment completes).

+🧩 Step 6 — std::cout << "a is " << a << std::endl;

+This triggers the insertion operator you defined:

+Function called:

+operator<<(std::cout, a) — your overload:

+std::ostream &operator<<(std::ostream &out, const Fixed &fixedNumber) {
+    out << fixedNumber.toFloat();
+    return out;
+}

+Fixed::toFloat() — called inside operator<<.

+What toFloat() does:

+float Fixed::toFloat(void) const {
+    return static_cast<float>(_fixedPointValue) / (1 << _fractionalBits);
+}

+For a: _fixedPointValue = 316008.
+316008 / 256.0f = 1234.4296875 → printed as 1234.43 by stream formatting.

+For b: 2560 / 256 = 10.0 → prints 10

+For c: 10860 / 256 = 42.421875 → prints 42.4219

+For d: 2560 / 256 = 10.0

+Key point: toFloat() divides the stored integer by 256.0 to restore the real value.

+🧩 Step 7 — toInt() calls like a.toInt()

+Function called: Fixed::toInt()

+What it does:

+int Fixed::toInt(void) const {
+    return _fixedPointValue >> _fractionalBits;
+}

+For a (316008 >> 8): integer division by 256 truncated toward zero → 1234.

+For c (10860 >> 8): 10860 / 256 = 42 (truncated), so integer part 42.

+Why shift right: shifting right by 8 is integer division by 2^8 but implemented as a fast bit operation; this discards the fractional bits (no rounding — truncation).

+🧩 Step 8 — Program end / destructors order

+When main() returns, objects are destroyed in reverse order of creation:

+Creation order and corresponding destructors:

+a — created first → destroyed last

+b — created second → destroyed second-last

+c — third → destroyed third-last

+d — fourth → destroyed first

+So the destructor messages will appear in reverse creation order (depending exactly on how temporaries were created/destroyed earlier).

+Each destructor call runs:

+Fixed::~Fixed() {
+    std::cout << "Destructor called" << std::endl;
+}